os-climate/sostrades-dev-tools/docs/source/README.md

 cd sostrades-dev-tools
 ```
-2. If needed configure model repositories : Edit the `model_repositories.json` and `platform_repositories.json` according to what repositories you want.
+2. If needed configure model repositories : edit the `model_repositories.json` and `platform_repositories.json` according to what repositories you want.
+The provided `model_repositories.json` file includes the WITNESS model repositories :

 ```
 [